MST619/Devops-Team2/README.md

 4. Jeremiah - Developer,
 5. Isaiah - Developer.

-## Release v1.0
+## Release v1.1
-The first release contains the following:
+The first release contains the following features:
 1. A display menu feature,
 2. A display for the game interface, and
 3. Exit game